Doctor Who Monsters, Aliens and Villains

 (Justin Richards)

-Later on, in the last two weeks of 1999, Sarah gave Harry the pen and the Fourth Doctor arrived in a computer company during a break in.
-Aided by a member of the company, George Gardner, The Doctor and Harry discovered that a second group of Voracians were working undercover in a company called Silver Bullet, and had developed a chip that would actually cause the Millennium Bug problem in a device that otherwise would remain functioning.
-Having managed to acquire a foothold in Parliament, they had persuaded the Prime Minister to stage a military coup so that he could shut off the army’s funding and divert it into the health care plan that he had promised during the election while lacking the funding to do so; by using Silver Bullet chips to ‘simulate’ the bug, they intended to force the military to be dispatched onto the streets in force, subsequently ending the crisis and claiming that the entire thing had been a failed military coup, allowing the P.M. to take advantage of the ensuing public outcry to cut funds to the military and put them into the social programmes he had promised.
-Unfortunately, things were made even worse when General Randall - the man the Voracians intended to frame as the instigator of the coup - revealed that he had given the Russians equipment to help with the Y2K problem, unaware that the technology in question was designed to fail; if the Russia computers went down when they’d taken them from Britain on simple good faith, nuclear war was almost inevitable.
+Working with Randall, the group were able to determine that the Voracians had infiltrated various agencies in Parliament, manipulating Prime Minister Terry Brooks into creating the illusion of a military coup.
+By using Silver Bullet chips to 'simulate' the bug, they intended to force the military to be dispatched onto the streets in force, subsequently ending the crisis and claiming that the entire thing had been a failed military coup, allowing Brooks to take advantage of the ensuing public outcry to cut funds to the military and put them into the social programmes he had promised in his election but been unable to deliver on.
+Meanwhile, the Voracians would be free to take control with the distributed chips facilitating the spread of Voractyll, ensuring the success of their own goals.
+However, Randall soon revealed that things were worse than they knew; he had given the Russians equipment to help them with their own Y2K problem, unaware that the technology he had given them was designed to fail, and if the Russian computers went down when they'd taken them from Britain on simple good faith, nuclear war was almost inevitable.

 Return to the top of this page